Saskia Haalebos by Exhibitions

 The theoretical approach that most informs their work is the study of Human Ecology, which is the trans-disciplinary study of systems theory, applying the principles of ecosystems sciences to the study of the human environment.
 Their work also celebrates notions of mystery and wonder, the centrality of the sense experience, the poetic relationship between science and philosophy and the meeting of the rational with the intuitive.

-Anna Madeleine Raupach by Kirrily Jordan
+Anna Madeleine Raupach by Exhibitions

 Anna Madeleine Raupach, Slow Violence (Gospers Mountain) 2020, embroidery thread on emergency blanket, 200 × 127 cm.
 Installation view: Ramsay Art Prize 2021, Art Gallery of South Australia, Adelaide.
 Image courtesy of Saul Steed, AGSA.